Hello and welcome to the podcast of the Lotus Eaters.

 Yes.

-So when when they're counted, it boosts the number of house seats they get and it boosts the number of uh electors and the electoral college that they get.
+So when they're counted, it boosts the number of house seats they get and it boosts the number of electors in the electoral college that they get.

 So for the Democrats, keeping the illegal aliens and counting the illegal aliens in the census is important.

-Meanwhile, that when the midterms happen in 2026, in November 2026, the Democrats are going to come ready with an army that they know is mobilized with the Antifa and Trantifa and other leftist goons, and with a narrative that says that the loss of the House in 2026 was not legitimate.
+Meaning that when the midterms happen in 2026, in November 2026, the Democrats are going to come ready with an army that they know is mobilized, with the Antifa and Trantifa and other leftist goons, and with a narrative that says that the loss of the House in 2026 was not legitimate.

 So Trump needs to get on top of this, both in terms of targeting the cartels, but also in terms of not just listing Antifa as a terrorist organization, which he's already done, but going after the financiers.